The Volokh Conspiracy

 One could point to the example of intellectual property as a property right protected by the Takings Clause, despite the fact that it is in large part a legal right to constrain competition.
 But, as my George Mason University colleague Adam Mossoff argues in an important article, the Founders may have considered patent and copyright to be "natural" property rights, not merely government-created monopolies.
 If Mossoff is right, intellectual property is readily distinguishable from government-created cartels in conventional markets, including taxi medallion systems.
 If not, perhaps courts should rethink the status of intellectual property under the Takings Clause (though Congress would, of course, remain free to provide compensation to aggrieved intellectual property owners by statute).

 In addition to claiming that the government's failure to suppress competition from ride-share firms violates the Takings Clause, the Philadelphia taxi companies also contend that it violates the Equal Protection Clause of the Fourteenth Amendment.
 Baylson effectively disposes of this weak claim, too.

 This ruling is the latest in a series of federal court decisions rejecting similar takings claims by taxi companies.
-He does an excellent job of summarizing the earlier decisions on the subject, and notes that he could find "no legal precedent in which a medallion-holding taxi company survived a motion to dismiss on a comparable takings theory, much less received a damage award."
+The judge does an excellent job of summarizing the earlier decisions on the subject, and notes that he could find "no legal precedent in which a medallion-holding taxi company survived a motion to dismiss on a comparable takings theory, much less received a damage award."
 Hopefully, taxi companies will see the writing on the wall, and stop trying to use constitutional litigation to suppress their rivals.
-As Baylson puts it, "[a] court is not suited to protect market participants from competition, or from changing consumer preferences... the resolution of competitive combatants must take place in the marketplace, rather than in a courtroom."
+As Baylson puts it, "[a] court is not suited to protect market participants from competition, or from changing consumer preferences… the resolution of competitive combatants must take place in the marketplace, rather than in a courtroom."